menacit/virt_base_course/resources/lab_setup.md

 ### Creating lab VM
+This step is only required if the student is not running Ubuntu 24.04 on their physical machine.

 In your VMM, create a new virtual machine and specify the downloaded Ubuntu Server ISO as the installation medium.